derrick-enam-azameti/ReactJS-Projects/README.md

-# ReactJS-Projects
-Web apps developed using React JS
+# Pharmacy App using MERN